 Sometimes, when a company makes a profit, it will choose to give some of that profit back to its owners—that’s you.
 These are paid in cash (as in, you don’t have to sell anything), and they usually happen a couple of times a year.

 They’re generally paid based on how many shares you owned or purchased the day before a particular date (that’s the ‘ex-dividend date’).
 If you had one share in a fund that gets a dollar per share from the companies it invested in, then you get a dollar.
 If you had a thousand shares, then you’d get a thousand dollars.
 And so on, and so forth.

 A really important point to remember about dividends is that they aren’t mandatory.
 Companies will often choose to reinvest their profits, rather than give them directly to shareholders.
 When they do this, the idea is to increase the capital gain (by making the company more valuable), rather than give the money to you directly.
 Amazon is one of the most valuable companies in the world, and it doesn’t pay dividends!

-The funds in Sharesies are made up of lots of different companies, and they all pay different amounts in dividends.
-You can see how much funds have paid in dividends over the past year by looking at the “how you can make money” bit in Sharesies.
+In Sharesies, you can see how much a company or fund has paid in dividends over the past year by looking at the “how you can make money” bit.